Sleepy Hollow (1999)

 Garth Marenghi’s Dark Place (2004)

-Streaming on Amazon Prime | imdb | opening credits
+JustWatch Streaming Info | imdb | opening credits

 I have never posted about a series before, but this one is just too good to not share.
 Dark Place might be my all-time favorite comedy series.
 It’s essentially an ‘80s horror parody co-starring The IT Crowd’s Matt Berry and Richard Ayoade.
-Watch first few minutes.
+Watch the first few minutes.
 If you enjoy the opening theme song / credits montage, you’ll love this one-season series.

 Not available on domestic Blu-ray.